Double Deck Blackjack Strategy

 5. If you can’t re-split Aces but can draw after Splitting, double for 5 and 6 dealer upcards and hit otherwise

 The number of decks directly affects the table game house edge, with fewer decks amounting to a lesser advantage.
-Games with only two decks of cards have better odds than most other game versions, with only games played with one deck of cards surpassing them.
+Games with only two decks of cards have better odds than most other Blackjack versions, with only games played with one deck of cards surpassing them.

 In other words, single and double-deck games are always preferable since they provide the lowest house edge.
 However, double-deck games are more frequent in casino environments than single-deck games.